 I also created a fun new Facebook group, and I would love for you to join.
 It’s a group where you can share your favorite recipes, ask questions, share photos, and see what’s new with the BruCrew.
 If you would like to check it out, you can request to join HERE.

-Salted Caramel Frosting recipe:
+Salted Caramel Frosting recipe and video:

 *This post contains affiliate links.
 Inside BruCrew Life may receive a small percentage from sales made through these free links.
 As always, these links do not cost you any extra.
 Thank you for letting us share products we use and love this way.